Internships Frequently Asked Questions

 Am I old enough to apply?

 Interns must be old enough to legally work where the Riot office is located.
 For internships in North America, this means you have to be at least 18.
-We look for spectacular talent that can join us post graduation, so the closer you are, the more weight is given to your application.

 To qualify for an internship, you have to be a full-time student in an accredited undergrad, Masters, MBA, PhD, or JD program -- and remain a full-time student the term after the internship.
 We give heavy preference to students looking for internships for the summer before their final year of schooling.
 Those who've already graduated or will graduate soon should check out our full-time openings.